zaiisao/Documentation/en/Interactive Broadcast/voice_changer_android.md

 ### Use preset voice effects

-The SDK provides voice enhancement and voice effects for different scenarios, as follows:
+The SDK provides voice beautifier and voice effects for different scenarios, as follows:

 <table>
   <tr>